MasonProtter/Gaius.jl/README.md

 Gaius is *not* stable or well tested.
 Only use it if you're adventurous.

 Note: Gaius is not actively maintained and I do not anticipate doing further work on it.
+However, you may find it useful as a relatively simple playground for learning about the implementation of linear algebra routines.

 There are other, more promising projects that may result in a scalable, multi-threaded pure Julia BLAS library such as:
 1. [Tullio.jl](https://github.com/mcabbott/Tullio.jl)
 2. [Octavian.jl](https://github.com/JuliaLinearAlgebra/Octavian.jl)

-However, you may find this library useful as a relatively simple playground for learning about the implementation of linear algebra routines.
+In general:
+- Octavian is the most performant.
+- Tullio is the most flexible.

 ## Quick Start